tuxillator/poweredbyjeff/source/_posts/2018-05-14-Deploying-Hexo-website-to-Github-Pages.md

 > If your site is a User or Organization Page that has a repository named `<username>.github.io` or `<orgname>.github.io`, you cannot publish your site's source files from different locations.

 If you blinked and missed it, once you have a github.io repository you can't use the docs/ folder on any repos.
 So make sure you disable/rename that existing repo if you're using it.

+## Steps
+So if you're using Hexo and Github Pages but publishing on `<username>.github.io` repositories, here's how you convert.

+* On Github (step 1):
+  * Create a new repository to store both your Hexo instance and generated website (I suggest naming after your website)
+  * Note down the repo address for later.
+* In your Hexo folder (step 2):
+  * Remove existing conflicting plugins:
+    * `npm uninstall hexo-generator-cname hexo-deployer-git`
+    * Remove related plugin configuration in `_config.yml`
+  * Add the CNAME file (no extension, all uppercase) in the `source` folder.
+The contents of this file should be the domain of your website, e.g. `www.poweredbyjeff.com`.
+  * Set `public_dir: docs` in `_config.yml`.
+  * Add the Hexo folder to git, add Github repository created in Step 1 as origin and push to origin.
+* Back on Github (step 3):
+  * Disable Github Pages on your existing `<username>.github.io` repository
+  * Rename that repository (or delete it if you're super confident)
+  * Enable Github Pages on the repository created in Step 1 and choose the *master branch /docs folder* option.
+  * Eat cake.

 ## Advantages
 * Source is now stored in the same Github repository as the generated website